Skip to main content

 Why these two differ

-The most material structural difference between these two funds is their fee and risk profile.
-The ACI Conservative Fund charges an annual fund charge of 1.50%, compared with 0.96% for the Clarity Diversified Income Fund — a 54 basis point gap that compounds meaningfully over time on any holding.
-Alongside the higher fee, ACI carries a risk indicator of 4 on the standard 1–7 scale, while Clarity sits at 3, suggesting lower expected volatility in Clarity's portfolio despite both funds holding nearly identical growth asset allocations (ACI at 22.72%, Clarity at 23.37%).
+The most material structural difference between these two funds is their fee levels and risk profiles, despite both sitting in the Diversified category with an identical growth asset allocation of 23.37%.
+The ACI Conservative Fund charges an annual fund charge of 1.50%, compared to 0.96% for the Clarity Diversified Income Fund — a 54 basis point gap that compounds meaningfully over time on any balance.
+Alongside this, Clarity carries a risk indicator of 3 (on the standard 1–7 scale) versus ACI's risk indicator of 4, suggesting Clarity's portfolio has exhibited lower historical volatility, though both funds hold a similar proportion of growth assets.

 What's different at a glance